+'''

-''' (venv) $ toil launch-cluster my-cluster --leaderNodeType t2.medium --zone us-west-2a --
+(venv) $ toil launch-cluster my-cluster --leaderNodeType t2.medium --zone us-west-2a -

-→-keyPairName <your-AWS-key-pair-name> '''
+→-keyPairName <your-AWS-key-pair-name>

+'''

 The cluster name is used to uniquely identify your cluster and will be used to populate the instance's Name tag.
-In addition, the Toil provisioner will automatically tag your cluster with an Owner tag that corresponds to your keypair name to facilitate cost tracking.
+Also, the Toil provisioner will automatically tag your cluster with an Owner tag that corresponds to your keypair name to facilitate cost tracking.
+In addition, the ToilNodeType tag can be used to filter "leader" vs. "worker" nodes in your cluster.